 Guest blogger, Phillip Kiehl, LMFT shares with us an excerpt from his book, Creating the Healthy Marriage You Want.
-See below how you may be entered into a drawing to receive a free copy!

 If you would compare your marriage to a sport, how do you see your contribution: Competitor or MVP (most valuable team player)?